KAMRANKHANALWI/NII-RAG-System/README.md

-# 🔬 NII RAG System
+# 🔬 National Institute of Immunology Assistant Bot (RAG)

 An intelligent **Retrieval-Augmented Generation (RAG)** system for the National Institute of Immunology that transforms institutional website data into a conversational AI assistant.